Pigeonhole protocol specification

 h_r = BLAKE2b-256(k_r || box_id)

-return the two replicas whose h_r are smallest
+return the two replicas whose h_r values are smallest

 The two intermediate replicas chosen by the client for a given

-- n ≥ 4 replicas: two intermediates are drawn uniformly at random from the replicas that are not in the designated (shard) set — preserving the disjointness invariant described in “Deployment requirements” above.
+n ≥ 4 replicas: two intermediates are drawn uniformly at random from the replicas that are not in the designated (shard) set — preserving the disjointness invariant described in the section called “Storage deployment requirements”.

-designated replicas themselves and forward the ReplicaWrite to them
+replicas themselves and forward the ReplicaWrite to them via the

 Protocol sequence visualizations